GROUND SOURCE HEAT PUMPS

 Once in place, the ground loop element should require little maintenance.

-Heat pumps will qualify for the Renewable Heat Incentive (RHI) which will be introduced in October 2012 and will pay homeowners for generating renewable heat.
+Heat pumps qualify for the Renewable Heat Incentive (RHI) which was introduced in 2012.

 Heating bill savings?

 How much money you save a year depends not just on these factors but also on whether the system is the right size, installed correctly and used correctly by householders.
 The EST says that a ‘typical’ ground source heat pump could save you £50 (replacing oil heating) to £420 (replacing electric heating) a year.
 But be aware that only some of the heat pumps the EST monitored in recent trials achieved reductions in heating bills.
 It found wide-ranging variations in performance, with the biggest heating bill reductions for households off the gas grid.